GitVladlen/automated-parking-lot/README.md

 ### Build and Run
 Follow these steps to build and run the Automated Parking Lot (APL) application:

-1. Run the 'generate_project.bat' script to generate a Visual Studio solution in the 'build' folder.
+1. Run the `generate_project.bat` script to generate a Visual Studio solution in the 'build' folder.
 This script will create the necessary project files.

-2. Open the 'build/AutomatedParkingLot.sln' solution in Visual Studio 2019.
+2. Open the `build/AutomatedParkingLot.sln` solution in Visual Studio 2019.

 3. Build the solution within Visual Studio.